 How Adaptive Works

-When a student meets the goal for their current level, a modal appears explaining their new objective.
+When a student meets the goal for their current proficiency level, a modal appears explaining their new objective.

 The attempt meter resets at the new level.